HypothesisWorks/hypothesis/docs/settings.rst

 ----------------

-At any given point in your program there is a current default settings, available as settings.default.
+At any given point in your program there is a current default settings, available as ``settings.default``.
 As well as being a settings object in its own right, all newly created settings objects which are not explicitly based off another settings are based off the default, so will inherit any values that are not explicitly set from it.